This is part 1 of my blog series about cloud architecture with SAP Cloud Platform. Find the series overview here.

 Basically, when a customer decides to purchase a productive SAP CP “account” (and in this case, “account” is technically not the correct term, one could better say “when a customer decides to sign a SAP CP contract” (which is of course in the productive landscape)), then the customer receives a Global Account.

 All metrics like quota and resources, or amount of Java Compute Units, even billing, is done for this Global Account.
-A Global Account is always associated with one datacenter.
-You cannot have a Global Account that has machines from multiple datacenters or geographies.
+A Global Account is always associated with one datacenter (UPDATE 2018-08: Global Accounts can now span accross multiple datacenters/regions.).
 This is the first thing you have to consider: Where do I actually need my Global Account to run?
 Compliance reasons, for example, might quickly answer this question for you.

 Moving on, a Global Account is more or less just an empty shell.
 You cannot do much with it apart from looking at your overall resource consumption.
 You cannot run applications or services directly in a Global Account.
 For these tasks, you’ll actually need Sub-Accounts.
 (Just as a remark: when you sign up for a trial account, what you receive a dedicated Sub-Account.
 You have no direct control over the trial landscapes’ Global Accounts).